ytlmike/nginx-mod-php/README.md

 ```

 ## Opcache
-the opcache extension is not support embed sapi by default, to enable it, you should change your php source code and rebuild php.
+the opcache extension doesn't support nginx_handler sapi by default, to enable it, you should change your php source code and rebuild php.
 the code is in `php-src/ext/opcache/ZendAccelerator.c`, find `accel_find_sapi` function and add `nginx_handler` to `supported_sapis[]`